Constellation-Labs/documentation-hub/validate/automated/quickInstall/nodectl-qi-install-complete.md

   P12 Alias ..................................... nodeadmin-alias<br />
 </MacWindow>

-nodectl will then present you with your nodeid, this is your `public key` and is required to join the `seed list` that will allow us to access the cluster from our Node and bring our participation on the network cluster!
+nodectl will then present you with your nodeid, this is your `public key` and is required to join the `seed list` that will allow us to access the cluster from our node and bring our participation on the network cluster!

 Depending on whether or not you supplied a p12 for migration that was already on the seed list, you will most likely show a red `False` for the `NODE ID FOUND ON SEED LIST` value.